wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I searched on two scales using RGB 3-channel HOG features plus histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 <img src="https://github.com/wenbo5565/AppliedProject_CarDetection/blob/master/Images/testimages.png" height="80%" width="80%">